signebedi/libreforms-fastapi/README.md

 #### Troubleshooting Errors

 You may sometimes run into inexplicable runtime errors.
 These often result from permission issues on the filesystem.
-When in doubt, try running the following command as root.
+When in doubt, try running the following command as root on your project root directory (below, we've selected `/opt/libreforms_fastapi`).

 ```bash
 chown -R fastapi:fastapi /opt/libreforms_fastapi